orcnog/autocomplete-whisper/README.md

 v10 Compatible.
 Bugfix: updated the zip file to correctly contain the latest manifest file.
 #### v1.0.4
 Fixed the keydown binding incompatibility issues with other modules by using @DJ4ddi's solution (thank you!).
 Implements shift-click to multiselect in menu.
+#### v1.0.5
+Tested and found to be compatible with Foundry v11.
+No code changes.